turgeonmaxime/turgeonmaxime.github.io/content/_index.md

 {{< figure class="avatar" src="/avatar.jpeg" alt="avatar">}}

-I am an Assistant Professor in the Departments of [Statistics](https://sci.umanitoba.ca/statistics/) and [Computer Science](https://sci.umanitoba.ca/cs/) at the [University of Manitoba](https://umanitoba.ca/).
+I am an Assistant Professor in the Department of [Statistics](https://sci.umanitoba.ca/statistics/) at the [University of Manitoba](https://umanitoba.ca/).

 I received a PhD in Biostatistics from McGill University in 2019 while working under the supervision of [Dr. Celia Greenwood](https://greenwoodlab.github.io/) and [Dr. Aurélie Labbe](https://chairesd.hec.ca/en/).
 The title of my PhD thesis is [Dimension Reduction and High-Dimensional Data: Estimation and Inference with Application to Genomics and Neuroimaging](theses/MaximeTurgeon_PhDthesis.pdf).